aderaaij/totallystatical/readme.md

 * [Node]( https://nodejs.org/download/ )

 ## Installation:
-* run `npm install` to install all node dependencies
+* run `yarn install` to install all node dependencies
 * run `gulp` to build the app and start watching!
 * run `gulp build:production` to create a production build